yeraydiazdiaz/yeraydiazdiaz.github.io/_posts/2021-05-21-setting-up-sublime-text-4-for-python.md

 ### LSP failed to start pylsp: index out of range

 LSP will attempt to start the command you specified in the project settings.
-If it fails, a message will pop up with the message:
+If it fails, you'll get a pop up like this:

 <img alt="LSP failed to start pylsp" src="/assets/st4/lsp_failed_to_start_pylsp.png" height="250" />